Secant method: Comparison with other root-finding methods

 by using the finite-difference approximation, for a small $\epsilon =x_{n-1} - x_{n-2}$:

 The secant method can be interpreted as a method in which the derivative is replaced by an approximation and is thus a quasi-Newton method.

-If we compare Newton's method with the secant method, we see that Newton's method converges faster (order 2 against φ ≈ 1.6).
+If we compare Newton's method with the secant method, we see that Newton's method converges faster (order 2 against order the golden ratio φ ≈ 1.6).
 However, Newton's method requires the evaluation of both $f$ and its derivative $f'$ at every step, while the secant method only requires the evaluation of $f$.
-Therefore, the secant method may occasionally be faster in practice.
-For instance, if we assume that evaluating $f$ takes as much time as evaluating its derivative and we neglect all other costs, we can do two steps of the secant method (decreasing the logarithm of the error by a factor φ2 ≈ 2.6) for the same cost as one step of Newton's method (decreasing the logarithm of the error by a factor 2), so the secant method is faster.
-If, however, we consider parallel processing for the evaluation of the derivative, Newton's method proves its worth, being faster in time, though still spending more steps.
+Therefore, the secant method may sometimes be faster in practice.
+For instance, if we assume that evaluating $f$ takes as much time as evaluating its derivative and we neglect all other costs, we can do two steps of the secant method (decreasing the logarithm of the error by a factor φ2 ≈ 2.6) for the same cost as one step of Newton's method (decreasing the logarithm of the error by a factor of 2), so the secant method is faster.
+In higher dimensions, the full set of partial derivatives required for Newton's method, that is, the Jacobian matrix, may become much more expensive to calculate than the function itself.
+If, however, we consider parallel processing for the evaluation of the derivative or derivatives, Newton's method can be faster in clock time though still costing more computational operations overall.

+Practical considerations

+Mathematically, the following two forms of the Secant method are equivalent: